afomi/opensolano/collections/_posts/2023-11-01-about-open-solano.md

 OpenSolano runs this website and holds meetups to get people together to discuss local civics and play with technology to shed some light on some of the issues.

+Goals for the group include sharing ideas and learning, and building things together.
+I'd like to see many, if not all, aspects of a city's ontology mapped and modeled.

+Ultimately, people will come with their own interests, skills, and desires, so we'll see what makes sense, over time.